 Now, as a mother in recovery pursuing a degree in Licensed Alcohol and Drug Counseling, Xianna is dedicated to helping others find their path to healing.
 Xianna believes in the principle, "In order to keep what you have, you must give it away," in which she strives to maintain her sobriety by aiding her community in overcoming the challenges of addiction.

 Mai is a dedicated professional in business and leadership.
-With a Bachelor of Science in Business, Mai has worked in various roles, spending the last 13 years in upper management.
+With a Bachelor of Science in Business, Mai has worked in various roles, spending the last 14 years in upper management.
 Mai combines a strong educational foundation with practical experience to drive impactful results in leadership and organizational growth.
-Known for her strate

 Mai is a dedicated professional in business and leadership.
-With a Bachelor of Science in Business, Mai has worked in various roles, spending the last 13 years in upper management.
+With a Bachelor of Science in Business, Mai has worked in various roles, spending the last 14 years in upper management.
 Mai combines a strong educational foundation with practical experience to drive impactful results in leadership and organizational growth.
-Known for her strategic mindset and passion for developing others, Mai continues to inspire and lead in her professional endeavors.

 Beyond her professional experience, Mai has personal experience with substance use disorder and the recovery process.
-She is passionate about providing a safe place for healing, and because she can pull from her own experiences, she is uniquely qualified to connect with the population we strive to serve.
+She is passionate about providing a safe place for healing and cultural understanding.
+Because of her lived experience and passion she is able to connect with the population we serve.
 Based in Minnesota, Mai is committed to building meaningful connections and empowering the Hmong community through collaboration and shared success.

 My professional background is rooted in community engagement, mental health services, and nonprofit programming, where I’ve had the privilege of leading initiatives that foster connection and empowerment for individuals on their recovery journeys.